pifroggi/vs_align/README.md

 Output clip from which matched frames are copied.
 By default, frames are matched and copied from clip.
 However, if providing an out clip, the script will still use clip and ref for frame matching but will copy the actual frames in the final output from out.
 A common use case is downscaling clip and ref for faster matching while preserving the original high res frames in the output.
 Can be any format and dimensions.

 __*`precision`*__
-Speed/Quality tradeoff in the range 1-3.
+Speed/Quality tradeoff.
+Different levels have different usecases:
 * `1` Clips are visually identical, but frames are out of order.
-Uses [PlaneStats](https://www.vapoursynth.com/doc/functions/video/planestats.html) *(very slow)*.
+Uses [PlaneStats](https://www.vapoursynth.com/doc/functions/video/planestats.html) *(very fast)*.
 * `2` Slight differences like compression, grain, halos, light blurriness.
 Uses [Butteraugli](https://codeberg.org/Line-fr/Vship/src/branch/main/doc/BUTTERAUGLI.md) *(slow)*.
 * `3` Handles larger differences such as colors, warping, and small spatial misalignment, but ignores small differences and won't match exactly down to the same grain pattern.
 Uses [TOPIQ](https://github.com/chaofengc/IQA-PyTorch/blob/main/pyiqa/archs/topiq_arch.py) *(slowest)*.